dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/ml-pipelines/data-collection-responsibly/README.md

 - Harm by disadvantage is where a system will infer disadvantageous associations between different demographic characteristics and the user behaviors around that.

 "Fairness is important and you should really commit to it from the beginning."

+## ML systems can apmplify bias
+To reduce bias, you need accurate labels.
+1. automated systems
+	-
+1. human raters "Raters"
+	- could be generalists adding labels using crowd sourcing tools
+	- could be experts diagnosing xrays
+	- users can also provide feedback

+Data freshness needs to be considered to manage collection responsibly